odinuv/web/course/technical-support.md

 `href` attribute value from `<base>` tag.
 Therefore the image will be loaded from `http://my-cool-site.com/my-shop/images/shop-logo.png` which should be OK.
 Another way is to store absolute path to root of your application and use it everywhere around in your code: `<img src="{$basePath}/images/shop-logo.png">` where `{$basePath}` contains the same URL as in `<base>` tag.
+Read more about this topic in [article about named routes](/walkthrough-slim/named-routes/).

 {: .note}
 If your application lives in a subdirectory, you usually need to add `RewriteBase path/to/subdirectory` into